2021 Cybersecurity Market Movements

 To deal with the new challenges, many enterprises choose solutions like MDM, endpoint protection, and access management, but it’s clear that a unified endpoint management solution can significantly reduce costs and boost productivity, so we pushed forward with the integration and unification required by the latest social changes.

-These aspects can be found in the Heimdal™ suite too, where its innovative components (for prevention, detection, and response, compliance, defense, and support), communicating through artificial intelligence, can help customers replace up to 7 vendors.
+These aspects can be found in the Heimdal™ suite too, where its innovative components (for prevention, detection, response, compliance, defense, and support), communicating through artificial intelligence, can help customers replace up to 7 vendors.
 We truly believe that this is highly innovative to the market, and we have not yet seen another vendor unifying everything from DNS Security to Antivirus, from Ransomware Protection moving further on to E-Mail Security and Remote Support solutions.